Portland

 Joe is on a mission to make mobile app development easier for Rails developers.
 He’s been working with Hotwire Native since 2016, is a maintainer of the library, and the author of “Hotwire Native for Rails Developers”.

-Kayla Reoppelle
+Kayla Reopelle

 Kayla is a Lead Software Engineer at New Relic and a maintainer for the OpenTelemetry Ruby project.
 She's currently on a mission to bring stability to OpenTelemetry's logs and metrics signals for the Ruby project.